dineshbabu/ToDoListApp/ReadMe.md

 2) Run the java main class : ToDoApplication.java
 3) Fire the URL http://localhost:8888/todoapp/createItem.html which will tale you to Create ToDo Item screen.
 4) On creation of an item , you will be taken to list of ToDo items (http://localhost:8888/todoapp/ListItems.html)
-5) On the ToDo Items list screen you have facility to create/update an item, filter the list by status and priority
+5) On the ToDo Items list screen you have facility to create/update an item, filter the list by status and priority.
+6) On the ToDo Items list screen you have facility to sort items by name, status and priority.
-6) Max 10 items per page.
+7) Max 10 items per page.
 After 10 items pagination kicks in

 You can see list of ReST end point with the Swagger URL, http://localhost:8888/todoapp/swagger-ui.html